ZG089/Re-Malwack/README.md

 - 📝 Supports adding custom hosts rules
 - ✨ Easy to use, Just set and forget!
 - 💉 Supports [zn-hostsredirect](https://github.com/aviraxp/ZN-hostsredirect/)
-- 🧲 Ability to import your adblock setup from AdAway, bindhosts, and Cubic-Adblock [@]
+- 🧲 Ability to import your adblock setup from AdAway and bindhosts (Check out [2nd section in FAQ](#how-does-it-work---frequently-asked-questions-faq) to know how to)
 - 📝 A detailed logging system to debug module behavior and to detect bugs
 - 🛠 Supports Magisk, APatch and KernelSU (and their variants)
 - 👀 Also can protect [non-root devices](https://github.com/ZG089/Re-Malwack/tree/main?tab=readme-ov-file#3-local-vpn-no-root)